 While Texas wine isn’t as famous as those from its neighboring states such as California, many wineries have found success in the great state of Texas.
 One reason is that winemakers have gotten smarter about growing the right varieties of grapes such as:

-There are 90 million Millenials, many of whom drink wine.
+There are over 90 million millennials, many of whom drink wine.
 They don’t want to drink Cabernets, Merlots or Chardonnays as their parents do.
 So be sure you are tapping into the market in your backyard.